Clastify logo

 Medium

-A student uses pondweed in sodium hydrogencarbonate solution to investigate the effect of carbon dioxide concentration on photosynthesis.
+A student used pondweed in sodium hydrogen carbonate solution to investigate the effect of light intensity on photosynthesis.
+The distance between a lamp and the pondweed was changed.

 HL • Paper 2